 Emma Lazarus was a Sephardic Jewish activist in 19th Century America who advocated for a Jewish homeland and for persecuted Jews seeking refuge from anti-Semitism in Europe.
 She is best known for her poem “The New Colossus” – which transformed the Statue of Liberty from a gift from Europe into an icon of refuge for those fleeing persecution in Europe and beyond.
 The poem is now inscribed at the base of the statue.

-Poems can change public perceptions – as can iconic images.
+Art, in all forms, can change public perceptions and galvanize mass movements.
 Our movement against anti-Semitism needs powerful words and imagery to help mobilize people and galvanize action.
 For this award category, entries will be poems and works of visual art (see below for specifics) that inspire people of conscience to stand up to anti-Semitism.

 Outstanding entries will create iconic imagery that can visually embody the 21st century movement to end anti-Semitism.
 Entries should be accompanied by a brief (up to two minutes) video of the artists’ creative process.